chrisant996/clink/README.md

   - The `stdcall_thunk` function is the instruction payload that will be copied into the target CMD.exe process.
   - Observe the value of `region.base` before the `CreateRemoteThread` call executes -- this is the address of the instruction payload that has been copied into the target CMD.exe process.
   - Set a breakpoint in the target CMD.exe process for that address -- when `CreateRemoteThread` executes, it will transfer execution to that address in the target CMD.exe process, and you can debug through the execution of the instruction payload itself.

-  - Note:  If the instruction payload references any functions or variables from the Clink process, it will crash during execution inside the target CMD.exe process.
+> **Note:**  If the instruction payload references any functions or variables from the Clink process, it will crash during execution inside the target CMD.exe process.
+Compiler features like the "just my code", "edit and continue", "omit frame pointers", exception handling, inlining, and runtime checks must be configured appropriately to keep the instruction payload self-contained (see the "clink_process" lib in the premake5.lua file).

 ### Debugging Lua Scripts